-This result means that the resultant is parallel to z-axis but oriented downward due to the negative sign in the value of the scalar component.
-The magnitude of this resultant is R = 1600 N.
+This result means that the resultant is parallel to the z axis but oriented downward due to the negative sign of the scalar component.
+The magnitude of the resultant is R = 1600 N.

-Equations (2.21) and (2.22) allow the calculation of the location of the point of application:
+Equations (2.21) and (2.22) can be used to calculate the location of the point of application: